Doomsday (DC Comics): New Krypton

-Doomsday returned in the final page of Superman #681, crashing in Metropolis shortly after the representatives of Kandor met with the President.
-Doomsday was then apparently killed on Earth's moon when Superman, Supergirl, and many of Kandor's inhabitants jumped him to death in Action Comics #871, crushing the monster's skull.
+Doomsday returns in Superman #681, crashing in Metropolis shortly after the representatives of Kandor meet with the President.
+He is killed in battle with Superman, Supergirl, and the Kandorians.
+Afterward, Sam Lane obtains Doomsday's corpse and tasks Lex Luthor with upgrading him.

-After the fight, Doomsday's mangled corpse ended up in the hands of General Sam Lane, who was in charge of a mysterious government agency determined to halt the Kryptonian "invasion" of Earth.
-It has been hinted at that General Lane sent Doomsday after the Kandorians in the first place, and the creature is only one of the "weapons" at Lane's disposal.
-General Lane put Lex Luthor to work on apparently "improving" Doomsday who, by the end of New Krypton, had still not awoken from his most recent death.

-During the fight, Zor-El (Superman's uncle) told him that Doomsday was created by Kryptonians on ancient Krypton through "forced evolution" and, as a result, the creature hates all Kryptonians.

 Reign of Doomsday

-Doomsday returned to carve a new path of destruction throughout the DC Universe.
+During the "Reign of Doomsday" storyline, Doomsday returned to carve a new path of destruction throughout the DC Universe.
 His journey started in the Steel one-shot and continued into Outsiders (vol. 4) #37, Justice League of America (vol. 2) #55, Superman/Batman Annual #5, Superboy (vol. 4) #6 and into the milestone Action Comics #900.
 Doomsday, exhibiting an increased, broadened power set which seemed to adapt to each of his opponents, attacked, defeated and abducted Steel, the Cyborg Superman, the Eradicator, Supergirl, and Superboy, before taking them to a cloaked satellite at the former location of New Krypton.
 Superman discovered that this was all part of a plot by Lex Luthor.
 After locating the satellite, Superman attempted to free his allies, only for them all to discover the apparently still-inert body of Doomsday, as well as three separate clones, each with a different power set.

 Attempting to flee from the clones with Doomsday, the Superman Family discovered that their ship was on course for Earth with the potential to trigger an extinction-level event if it were to strike.
-Their attempt to divert the ship was interrupted by a being called "Doomslayer", who resembled a cyborg version of Doomsday and was later revealed to be a Doomsday who was tossed down an infinite tube that gave it time to evolve.
+Their attempt to divert the ship was interrupted by a being called "Doomslayer", who resembled a cyborg version of Doomsday and was later revealed to be a Doomsday clone who was tossed down an infinite tube that gave it time to evolve.
 Doomslayer effortlessly tore Eradicator apart and proclaimed that Earth must die for the future.